 The adventure continues.

-Expertly balancing his time between idfive’s Baltimore and Medellín teams, Robbie is a talented full-stack developer who can work on both the front- and back-end of sites.
-He brings an incredible amount of energy and passion to every client and project.
-Robbie isn’t afraid to propose an idea or teach you something new, making him an all-around reliable teammate and leader.
+Robbie is a talented and versatile full-stack developer who can work on both the front- and back-end of sites, and make beautiful designs and animations come to life.
+Robbie brings an incredible amount of energy and passion to every client and project.
+He isn’t afraid to propose an idea or teach you something new, making him an all-around reliable teammate and leader.